 \textbf{(i)~Lower-bounds in different parameter regimes.}~We first establish separate lower-bounds of $\optCRgen$ and $\optCRdet$ on the optimal competitive ratios for the general setting and the deterministic integral setting, respectively.
 These lower-bounds (below) are drawn in \Cref{fig:CRs}; here, $\Lambert:[\sfrac{-1}{e},0)\rightarrow(-\infty,-1]$ is the non-principal branch of the Lambert W function:\footnote{In mathematics, the Lambert W function, also called the omega function or product logarithm, is the converse relation of the function $y(x)=x\cdot e^x$.
 The non-principal branch $x=W_{-1}(y)$ is the inverse relation when $x\leq -1$.}

-To obtain the above lower-bounds, we identify two sources of uncertainty preventing an online algorithm to perform as well as the optimum offline: the \emph{edge-wise uncertainty} and the \emph{weight-wise uncertainty}.
-Intuitively speaking, the edge-wise uncertainty is related to the multi-resource aspect of our model and captures the information-theoretic difficulty of identifying the right offline node to be matched to an arriving online node given the future uncertainty (hence it is still present even when $f=0$).
-On the contrary, the weight-wise uncertainty is related to the buyback aspect of our model and captures the information-theoretic difficulty of identifying the edge with the largest weight among all edges adjacent to an offline node given the future uncertainty (hence it is still present even in the special case with a single resource as long as $\buybackcost>0$).
-Notably, as $f$ increases, the weight-wise uncertainty starts playing a more important role than the edge-wise uncertainty plays a more important role when $\buybackcost$ is smaller.
+To establish the lower bounds, we identify two sources of uncertainty that prevent an online algorithm from performing as well as the optimal offline solution: \emph{edge-wise uncertainty} and \emph{weight-wise uncertainty}.
+Intuitively, edge-wise uncertainty is related to the multi-resource aspect of our model and reflects the information-theoretic challenge of identifying the correct offline node to match with an arriving online node, given the uncertainty about future arrivals (hence, it persists even when $\buybackcost=0$).
+In contrast, weight-wise uncertainty is tied to the buyback aspect of our model and captures the difficulty of determining the edge with the largest weight among all edges adjacent to an offline node, given future uncertainty (hence, it persists even with a single resource as long as $\buybackcost>0$).
+Notably, as $\buybackcost$ increases, weight-wise uncertainty becomes more significant, while edge-wise uncertainty plays a more important role when $\buybackcost$ is smaller.